-Protecting our patients and members—VNSNY is maintaining its focus on continuing to deliver care to the vulnerable New Yorkers who depend on us.
-We have always followed strict protocols for preventing infection, but during this public health crisis, that safety has taken on new urgency—and has required a massive shift in how we deliver that care.
-We have implemented additional sanitizing and disinfection protocols, and we have equipped staff with the personal protective equipment (PPE) and supplies mandated by the CDC to ensure that we are keeping staff and patients safe and reducing the potential to spread this infection—without this PPE we cannot safely send our workforce into homes.
+Protecting our patients and members—VNSNY’s focus is on continuing to deliver care to vulnerable New Yorkers who depend on us.
+We follow strict protocols for preventing infection, but during this public health crisis, that safety has taken on new urgency—and has required a massive shift in how we deliver that care.
+The value of the care we deliver became evident in November of last year, when the Annals of Internal Medicine published a study about the important role home health care plays in post-discharge recovery of COVID-19 patients.

-Obtaining the necessary equipment and sufficient funding to serve and protect our patients and staff is a vital and continuing need for VNSNY.
-I invite you to learn about the VNSNY Coronavirus Response Fund, where you can help us continue to provide care to the vulnerable New Yorkers as we help relieve the strain on New York hospitals.
+Maintaining the necessary equipment and sufficient funding to serve and protect our patients and heath care teams is a vital and continuing need for VNSNY.
+I invite you to learn about the VNSNY Coronavirus Response Fund, where you can help us continue to provide care to those who need it.

-In closing, I want to thank you for supporting VNSNY.
-Your positive messages and comments on our social media pages, your letters and emails, and your generous donations all serve to remind everyone at VNSNY that we are part of a resilient community with a determined spirit.
+In closing, I want to thank you for supporting VNSNY, and I am grateful and excited for the opportunity to continue to lead VNSNY’s mission and legacy.
+Your letters and emails, your positive messages and comments on our social media pages, and your generous donations all serve to remind everyone at VNSNY that we are part of a resilient community with a determined spirit

 We are in this together, and together we will stand strong.